barbinbrad/openpilot-101/intro.md

 pm.send('sendcan', can_list_to_can_capnp(can_sends))
 ```

-In this section we'll try to understand what is `CI`, why do we need it, and how is it defined?
+In this section we'll try to understand what is the car interface, `CI`?
+Why do we need it?
+And how is it defined?
 To accomplish that, let's step through the code starting with the the declaration of `CI`.

 ```python
 # selfdrive/controls/controlsd.py